 Who can participate in GRACE?

-The GRACE Program provides support for women in the Baton Rouge area suffering from the following addictions during pregnancy:
+The GRACE Program provides support for women in the Baton Rouge and surrounding areas suffering from the following addictions during pregnancy:

 How can GRACE help?

-- A nurse and social worker support women through pregnancy up until six weeks after giving birth.
+- A nurse and social worker support women through pregnancy up until one year after giving birth.

 - Women are provided with education on substance use and the safest treatment options during pregnancy.